Great Creatures Orangutans and Dragons

 Day 11: Croc Lake - Pondok Tanggui - Tanjung Harapan - Fireflies - Pangkalan Bun

 An early morning start takes you back to Pondok Tanggui, feeding staion 2, for morning orangutan feeding.
 After lunch somewhere along the river and a tour of the local village we have the option to return to feeding staion 1 for a final session with the orangutans.
 Later that afternoon you will travel down river, stopping along the way to watch the proboscis monkeys on the riverbanks.
-As dusk falls, you will stop at a mangrove of Nipah palms where you will enjoy dinner watching millions of fireflies.
-Back to Pangkalan Bun.
+As dusk falls, you will stop at a mangrove of Nipah palms where you will enjoy dinner before heading back to Pangkalan Bun.
 Overnight at Swissbel Hotel Pangkalan Bun.

 We will travel all the way back to Bali today.